Mandible Bone (Lower Jaw): Anatomy and Function

 In this article

-Also known as the lower jaw, the mandible is the largest and strongest bone in the human skull.1 It’s also the only skull bone that can move, aside from the tiny bones of the middle ear (ossicles).
+It is the largest and strongest bone in the skull, and it is also the only skull bone that moves aside from the tiny middle-ear bones.
+Problems affecting the mandible include fractures, TMJ disorders, dislocation, and jaw misalignment.

-The maxilla holds the upper teeth and is rigidly attached to the cranium.
-Together, the mandible and maxilla form the oral cavity.
+The maxilla forms the upper jaw and stays fixed to the cranium.
+Together, the mandible and maxilla create the structure of the mouth and lower face.

 The mandible’s primary job is to move the jaw for functions such as mastication (chewing) and speaking.
 This bone houses the bottom set of teeth and contains vital nerves, blood vessels, and muscles that travel through it, attach to it, and/or emerge from it.